chili-chips-ba/openeye-CamSI/README.md

 ### *Camera Connection*
 Sony [IMX219](0.doc/Sensor.2-lane.RPi2.1/IMX219PQ.Datasheet.pdf) camera sensor is used for image acquisition.
 It is connected to FPGA with a 15-pin flex cable (FFC), using [VHDPlus](https://vhdplus.com/docs/components/camera) CRUVI module.
 We recommend checking our [blog](https://www.chili-chips.xyz/blog/untwisting-rpi5-camera-connectivity) for additional detail on this topic.

 It turned out that the 4-lane CRUVI connector had a serious design flaw, essentially shorting system power.
-Having located its root cause, we had to fully redesign it.
-We have also ran into Trenz I2C wiring and supply complications related to onboard CPLD.
+Having identified its root cause, we had to fully redesign it.
+We have also run into Trenz I2C wiring and supply complications related to onboard CPLD.
+Luckily, we managed to find a way around it without having to open the CPLD and change its internals.

 ### *High-speed Signaling and Signal Integrity*
 The VHDPlus CRUVI carries three 100 Ohm termination resistors, one for clock, plus two for data, as shown below:
 <br /><img src="https://github.com/chili-chips-ba/openeye-CamSI/assets/113214949/31957cba-ea2c-4b42-942e-e01f8f4e62a8" width="300"><br />

-The location of these resistors close to data source is a major SI problem.
-Termination must be placed at the end of *Transmission Line* (TL).
-Yet, on this Trenz system, the termination is not only misplaced, but there are also three connectors in the path of high speed signals:
+Location of these resistors close to data source is a major SI problem.
+Termination must be placed at the end of *Transmission Line* (TL), next to sink.
+Yet, on this system, the termination is not only misplaced, but there are also three connectors in the path of high speed signals:
-- Camera to CRUVI -> `Location of the stock termination`
+- Camera to CRUVI -> `that's where the stock termination is placed`
 - CRUVI to Carrier Card
 - Carrier to FPGA SOM Card.

-Consequently, we had to remove them and implement terminaton using internal-to-FPGA resistors.
+Consequently, we had to remove the stock termination and replace it with internal-to-FPGA resistors, so essentially relocating it to the very end of TL.

-When FPGA internal termination is used with LVDS_25 IOSTANDARD, it is important to set the correspoding bank's VCCIO to 2.5V.
+When Artix7 internal termination is used in connecton to LVDS_25 IOSTANDARD, it is important to set the correspoding bank's VCCIO to 2.5V.
 Only then will their differential resistance be 100 Ohms.

 That's on Trenz hardware done in the following way:
 - switch DIP 2 to ON state, to set the IOV to 2.5V
 - use Jumpers J14, J16, and J17 to connect VCCIO to IOV.

 ### *Detection of Camera Clock Activity Intervals*
-Once all these hardware and board problems were put behind, we turned focus back to RTL.
+Once all these hardware and board problems were put behind, we turned focus back to RTL design.

-Given our goal to minimize overhead and eliminate the need for LP pins (see XAPP894), RTL had to provide a clever substitute for the non-existent I/O compared to standard Camera Serial Interface.
-After some experimentation, we settled on a scheme that was detecting blanking intervals between frames, and used Lock_FSM with timeouts to determine whether camera clock signal was active and stable.
+Given the goal to minimize overhead and eliminate the need for LP pins (see XAPP894), RTL had to provide a clever substitute for our non-existent I/O compared to standard Camera Serial Interface.
+After some experimentation, we settled on a scheme that detects blanking intervals between frames by using *Clock_Lock_FSM* with thresholds and timeouts.
+The output of this *Clock_Lock_FSM* is then used as global reset for the camera side of pipeline.
+That's to say that the video pipeline is out of reset only when camera clock is active and stable.

-For proper color rendering, the stream must also be processed through a *Debayer* ISP function.
-For more on it see [Debayer issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/4)
+For proper color rendering on monitor, the video stream must also be processed through a *Debayer* ISP function.
+More on it in [Debayer issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/4)

 ### *CDC and Video Synchronization*
-For the fluid and uneventful video, we need to pass Pixel data with Line and Frame synchronization pulses from Camera to HDMI clock.
-To save on cost and storage resources, this *Clock Domain Crossing* (CDC) and *Timebase Handoffs* are accomplished using Line Buffering instead of full Frame Buffering.
+To have fluid and uneventful video, we need to pass Pixel data with Line and Frame synchronization pulses from Camera to HDMI clock.
+Aiming for low-cost solution, this *Clock Domain Crossing* (CDC) and *Timebase Handoffs* are accomplished using Line Buffering instead of full Frame Buffering, so saving storage resources.
 More on this topic in [Line buffering issue](https://github.com/chili-chips-ba/openeye-CamSI/issues/2).

 It took us a bit of trial-and-error to get it right.
-That was to some extent due to CDC bug we found in the fullness count of AsyncFIFO, which was pulled from one of the opensource libraries.
+That was to some extent due to CDC bug we found in the fullness count of AsyncFIFO, the IP block we pulled from one of the opensource libraries.

 In the end, when everything was tuned, and AsyncFIFO CDC problem factored out of the solution, the final result came to be as nice and polished as follows:

 [![image (1)](https://github.com/chili-chips-ba/openeye-CamSI/assets/113214949/e333f585-1f67-4c4a-9ce0-ecf5bda4edde)](https://www.youtube.com/watch?v=BGku8TeV_AA)

-### *Block and Clock Diagram*
+### *Clock and Block Diagram*

-The following diagram illustrates design block structure and clocking scheme:
+The following diagram illustrates design clocking scheme and block structure:

 <br /><img src="https://github.com/chili-chips-ba/openeye-CamSI/blob/main/0.doc/FPGA-Block-Diagram.png"><br />

+Design operates off of a single **external 100MHz** clock, from which we generate **200MHz refclk** for IDELAY and detection of camera activity.
+The camera clock comes in two forms:
+- **CSI Bit** clock, for sampling and capturing incoming DDR data
+- **CSI Byte** clock (= Bit clock / 4) for the rest of CSI video pipeline

+The frequency of camera *Bit* and *Byte* clocks is the function of sensor resolution.
+A PLL on HDMI side generates two specific clocks from the common 100MHz input:
+- **Parallel**, for RGB888 HDMI data
+- **Serial**, (x5) for OSERDES and transmission of multiplexed video to monitor

+The frequency of these two clocks is the function of HDMI resolution.
+We provide Verilog macros in the central *`top_pkg.sv`* for selection of HDMI resolution.

+The datapath is a linearly-progessing video pipeline with option for width scaling via `NUM_LANE` parameter, which is also located in the central *top_pkg.sv*.
+The pipeline moves from:
+- circuits for capturing serial *Double Data Rate* (DDR) camera stream
+- ... eye-centering it using IDELAY
+- ... and converting to paralell format using ISERDES
+- then looking first for the Byte, then Word boundaries
+- then Packet Header and Payload, extracting video pixels from it

+It is only at the point, when video payload is "unpacked", that we may engage in ISP.
+The ISP is a set of functions that could be as elaborate as one is willing to invest in them.
+Here is a [good read on it](https://www.eecs.yorku.ca/~mbrown/ICCV19_Tutorial_MSBrown.pdf).
+The extent of ISP for this project is clearly defined.
+The follow on Phase2 and Phase3 can expand on it.

+**rgb2hdmi** is the critical design element.
+It provides the bridge between Camera and HDMI+GE worlds.
+See [*CDC and Video Synchronization*](https://github.com/chili-chips-ba/openeye-CamSI?tab=readme-ov-file#cdc-and-video-synchronization) section.

-## *Play2 : 4-lane Camera*
+## *Execution Play 2 : 4-lane Camera*
 - [ ] Repeat the same with the 4-lane IMX283 camera sensor
 - [ ] Step-by-step introduce the following 3 ISP elements:
 > [x] Debayer [ ] Manual Exposure Control [ ] Dead Pixel Management
 - [ ] Implement another (lower) resolution of our choice

-## *Play3 : Ethernet Upload*
+## *Execution Play 3 : Ethernet Upload*
 - [ ] Add 1GE as second video sink, then move display to remote PC, via UDP VLC
 - [x] Document implementation via block diagram and project repo

-## *Play4 : OpenXC7*
+## *Execution Play 4 : OpenXC7*
 - [ ] Port final design from Vivado to openXC7
 - [ ] Simulate it with Verilator and cocoTB, in CI/CD system
 - [ ] Document scripts and flows used in this process

-## *Play5 : Webcam*
+## *Execution Play 5 : Webcam*
-- [ ] Add 3 Webcam ISP functions and JPEG video compression
+- [ ] Add 3 Webcam ISP functions
+> [ ] White Balance [ ] Color Correction [ ] Gamma Correction
+- [ ] and JPEG video compression

 ## *Acknowledgements*
 We are grateful to: